-Directions: Using the digits 1 to 9 at most once each time, fill the boxes to make the greatest possible product.
-Source: Marc DeArmond
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
+Source: Adina Rochkind

 Read More »Grade 5

-Directions: Using the digits 1-9, subtract two numbers to get a difference closest to 0.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to get a difference closest to 0.
 Source: Owen Kaplinsky

 Read More »Operation Symbols